Impacted by Unexpected Federal Funding Changes?

 Taking Coordinated Action

-The Federal Readiness and Leverage Fund was developed by Kelley Nonprofit Consulting and a collaborative group of Funding Partners, and their efforts were informed through dozens of conversations with the organizations across Oregon who would benefit most from this model.
-The Fund was born to support high potential projects, infuse organizations with curated technical assistance, and ensure that transformative federal funds aren’t left on the table.
+Launched in 2024, the Federal Readiness and Leverage Fund was developed by Kelley Nonprofit Consulting and a collaborative group of Funding Partners, whose efforts were informed through conversations with the organizations and communities across Oregon who would benefit most from this model.

 Priorities With Immediate And Lasting Impact